-A sample unit plan for grades 3-6 can be found here.
+A sample unit plan for grades 3-6 can be found here (and a template here).

 If you have a unit plan you'd like to share with us, email us at info@newslit.org.

-To see how the concepts, content and skills listed in this document can progress from PreK-12, view our Grade band expectations for news literacy.
+To see how the concepts, content and skills listed in this document can progress from PreK-12, view our Grade band expectations for news literacy